Evan Longoria Preview, Player Props: Diamondbacks vs. Reds

 Reds Pitching Rankings

-- The Reds have the 25th-ranked team ERA among all MLB pitching staffs (4.72).
+- The Reds have the 25th-ranked team ERA across all MLB pitching staffs (4.73).

-- The Reds surrender the third-most home runs in baseball (180 total, 1.4 per game).
+- Reds pitchers combine to allow 182 total home runs at a rate of 1.4 per game (fourth-most in the league).

 © 2023 Data Skrive.
 All rights reserved.